pflab-ut/utokyo_syspro_baremetal_2023/README.md

 To boot from USB, follow the instructions below.

 - Format Partition1 of USB drive in FAT32
-- Run 'make' command in 'kernel' directory
+- Run 'make' command in the top directory
 - Copy all the files under 'fs/' directory to USB
 - Boot from USB on your real machine